-But when you're meeting virtually, the entire environment is different.
-You're face-to-face.
+When you're meeting virtually, the entire environment is different.
+You're 'face-to-face'.
 You're plugged in and present.
-There's no web camera to switch off.
 You can jump right in and everyone can focus on the conversation at hand.

 One of the biggest disadvantages of working remotely is missing out on body language.
 When you're in an office and having a conversation, you can zero in on critical cues in tone and language.
 During in-person conversations, you can easily detect discomfort, unhappiness, or confusion.